Izospana/recipe-book-app/app/README.md

 ## Important

 This Firebase configuration is for testing only.
-Do not use it for production or submit any sensitive data.

 For any issues, contact ntshabasimukelo@gmail.com.